-Urban Video Project (UVP) and parent organization, Light Work, are pleased to present a special screening of Deborah Stratman’s award-winning film The Illinois Parables at the Everson Museum of Art on Thursday, April 20, 2017.
+Light Work’s Urban Video Project (UVP) is pleased to present a special screening of Deborah Stratman’s award-winning film The Illinois Parables at the Everson Museum of Art on Thursday, April 20, 2017.

 The artist will join us in-person for a Q&A following the screening.